 - Plug in the electric knife and turn it on.
 Read the manufacturer’s handbook first because some models may need a safety lock or trigger activation.

-- Hold the electric knife firmly; one hand puts on the handle, and the other puts on the blade’s back.
+- Hold the electric knife firmly; one hand puts on the handle and the other puts on the back of the blade.

 Owning a sharp and suitable butcher saw designed for cutting through frozen meat can take less effort when doing this process.
 Following the guidelines below when practicing this process:

 - Use a cutting board or a clean, sturdy countertop to put the frozen meat on.